 (This assumes you’re using CPanel to manage your domain a, cname and MX records via your web host.
-We use TSOhost’s nameservers and SEOgadget has been hosted with them for a long time.
-If you’re not using CPanel, you’ll have to follow slightly different steps to get to the DNS zone editor at your registrar - it’s very easy though, so don’t be put off if this is new):
+If you’re not using CPanel, you’ll have to follow slightly different steps to get to the DNS zone editor at your registrar – it’s very easy though, so don’t be put off if this is new):

 Select “Advanced DNS Zone Editor” and the domain you’d like to edit, here:

-Protip: Yoast uses more than one CDN address serving JS and CSS separately.
-This (I think) has the benefit of asynchronous downloading of those files.
+Protip: Use more than one CDN address serving JS and CSS separately.
+This provides the benefit of asynchronous downloading of those files.